-One man’s art installation in Echo Park.
-Located right outside his home, this is a great spot to drive by and check out.
+This is one man’s art installation in Echo Park.
+Located right outside his home, and it is a great spot to drive by and check out.
 The way the light shines in the early morning sun makes this installation come to life in sparkling colors.

-Check out the original In-N-Out in Baldwin Park, a super fun spot to stop by and learn about the history of this excellent CA staple.
+Check out the original In-N-Out in Baldwin Park, a super fun spot to stop by and learn about the history of this CA staple.

-This unique store is home to all sorts of creepy crawly things.
-It is one of the main prop producers for Hollywood horror movies, but you can always tour/buy stuff from it as a consumer as well.
+This unique store is home to all sorts of creepy-crawly things.
+It is one of the primary prop producers for Hollywood horror movies, but you can always tour/buy stuff from it as a consumer as well.

 LA Observation Deck